dmitrypisanko/exif_keywords_generator/README.md

 ```
 $ npm install
 ```
-If you use Windows.
-This can take a while
+If you use Windows execute following command ( this can take a while and throw some errors )
 ```
 $ npm install --global --production windows-build-tools
 ```